trungIsOnGithhub/OOPCungThayThuan/README.md

     }
 }
 ```
-There would be more type of abstract file to be handled further going, so things should be generalized into using Factory for better structure.
+There will be further modification in the creation of ohjects, so things should be generalized into using Factory for better structure.
+It also faclitate **Flyweight Pattern**, paving way for a more efficent way of handling and providing objects to client code.
 * **Decorator Design Pattern**
 ```java
 class PhoneNumberDecorator extends CustomerOrder {